 At Providence Moms Blog, we are passionate about the amazing multi-dimensionality of motherhood and aim to support mothers in their role as “mom” while encouraging them to honor all the other aspects of their identity.
 We believe that the arts are an essential part of what makes us human and encourage all moms to make the arts a part of their own and their children’s lives.
 We are proud to partner with Rhode Island School of Design’s Continuing Education Program for this series.

 RISD Continuing Education educates students of all ages in art and design with high quality, accessible programs, courses, lectures and workshops.
-Fall courses begin September 11; late-starting courses and weekend workshops offered throughout the fall.
+Registration for winter classes opens on Monday, November 6, 2017, and classes will begin on January 6, 2018.

 RISD CE offers courses for adults in the fine and applied arts and design at beginning, intermediate, and advanced levels.
 You’ll find a range of options to explore the world of art and design and RISD’s flexible course schedules meet the needs of today’s adult learners and their busy lifestyles.
 Options include 3-hour and weekend workshops, 6-12 session courses, and full certificate programs.